 - Community Engagement & Communications: Identify the best methods and tools to establish positive and transparent relationships with your community, and leave with the best path forward to improve engagement.
 Led by George Hawkins Esq., former General Manager, DC Water & Founder, Moonshot LLC

 - Implementing Your Utility’s Plan: Identify your path forward, including ways that we can continue to support your work.
 Led by Karl Russek, Director of Programs and Applied Research, The Water Center at Penn

 The workshop will take place at 2-3:30 EST, 1-2:30 CST over 5 weeks:

 The workshop will be held virtually via Zoom.
 Participants will receive links to the meeting after registration.

-We invite public water utilities or city water policy leaders who manage about 20,000 household connections or more to attend this workshop.
+While this series is likely more beneficial for public water utilities or city water policy leaders who manage about 20,000 household connections or more, we welcome leaders from smaller utilities as well.
 Spots are limited.
 Not sure if you qualify?
 Please contact us.

 Before registering, utilities must commit to the following: